-In 1937 Chee Soo joined the 2nd Battalion of the Royal Tank Regiment part of the 7th Armoured division known as the Desert rats.
-During the Second World War, he was promoted to Lance-Corporal and Corporal in 1941, then to Acting Sergeant in 1942.
-He was awarded the Military Medal after the Battle of Beda Fomm in Libya in February 1941, part of Operation Compass.
-After his regiment was transferred to Burma he was captured by the Japanese on 19 April 1942 during the Battle of Yenangyaung and forced to work on the Death Railway as a POW where he contracted Malaria, he was later classified as a war crimes witness.
+In 1937 Chee Soo began his military training and joined the 2nd Battalion of the Royal Tank Regiment part of the 7th Armoured division later known as the Desert rats.
+In 1939 he went to fight in Northern France and was at Dunkirk.
+During the war, he was promoted to Lance-Corporal and Corporal in 1941, then to Acting Sergeant in 1942.
+He was sent to North Africa and was mentioned in dispatches and awarded the Military Medal after the Battle of Beda Fomm in Libya in February 1941, part of Operation Compass.
+After his regiment was transferred to Burma he was captured by the Japanese on 19 April 1942 during the Battle of Yenangyaung and forced to work on the Burma Death Railway as a POW where he contracted Malaria, he was later classified as a war crimes witness.

 In 1939 the Second World War broke out, and Chee Soo did his share of fighting as a Tank Commander in the Second Battalion of the Royal Tank Corps, in France, in North Africa — where he won the Military Medal, and in Burma where, after a hectic battle, he was finally taken prisoner by the Japanese.
 He went through many periods of beatings, torture, starvation and very hard work as a member of a working party in the mountains between India and Burma.
-Finally, three years later, as the Japanese started to retreat from the advancing Allies, he managed to escape into the Shan Mountains of West Burma and made his way over very rugged terrain and through many jungles, till finally one month afterwards he was able to make contact with the Allies again.
+Finally, three years later, as the Japanese started to retreat from the advancing Allies, he managed to escape into the Shan Mountains of West Burma and made his way over very rugged terrain and through many jungles, till finally one month afterwards he was rescued by an American Guerilla patrol.
 Three months after recuperation and treatment (for he then weighed only 84 lbs), he was flown back to England, where he was able to enjoy a long leave with his wife.
 After that, he was discharged from the forces and took a course in book-keeping, stock control, commercial history and sales promotion.
-Chee Soo claimed that he managed to make contact with Chan Lee again after the war was finished, and the class in Holborn was restarted.
+Chee Soo managed to make contact with Chan Lee again after the war was finished, and the class in Holborn was restarted.
 In 1950, Chee Soo formed his own class in Manor Road School, West Ham, East London.

 The author Rupert Croft-Cooke who was Chee’s friend from 1938 provides us with some biographical details of this period in Chee Soo’s life in his book ‘The Dogs of Peace’.